Public Visitation

 The Ocean Institute is a 501c(3) organization committed to expanding awareness and understanding of marine environments of the guests who visit.
 Using labs, aquaria, offshore experiences, and artifacts, the Ocean Institute works to inspire actions of learning, sustainability, and conservation.
 Our collections are reflective of these ideas and support the educational opportunities we provide for schools and the community.

-We have great interest in acquiring items that will positively promote our organization’s mission.
-If you have an item you would like to donate, please read the conditions outlined below.
-Understanding the policies, we have and the ones we must conform to as a scientific-educational facility, will help make the donation process as smooth as possible.
+If you have an item you would like to donate, please read the conditions outlined below and fill out the form at the bottom of the page.
+Understanding the policies we have and the ones we must conform to as a scientific-educational facility will help make the donation process as smooth as possible.

 Thank you.